What Services Do We Offer?

-The Counselling and Emotional Support Service at Dove House has staff who are trained as psychotherapists.
+The Counselling and Emotional Support Service at Dove House provides staff who are trained as psychotherapists, and one who is trained as a narrative therapist.
 We are here to support you.
 We do this by listening without judgement, and providing a space in which you can safely talk about your experiences and the challenges you are currently facing.
 You do not need to have a ‘mental health issue’ to attend, simply a desire for support.
 We believe that counselling will help you feel stronger in facing the challenges found in living with illness, in caring for others, and/or experiencing bereavement.

 It can be very helpful to discuss your situation with someone who is not directly involved with your daily life.
 You may be experiencing depression or anxiety, stress or worry and need support in dealing with this.
 There may be days where the challenges you face feel overwhelming and you need to share.